fractalqb/jsum/README.md

 - In principle the algorithm would also work in a streaming mode.
-But the current implementation depends on complete JSON values to be read into a Go `interface{}`.
+But the current implementation depends on complete JSON values to be read into a Go `any`.
 Quite standard for Go!
 It does not really hurt for the files I'm currently working with, but… – This could be improved

 - There are no tools to control the level of detail. – This cloud be improved